-Laws prohibiting the unauthorized practice of law (UPL) exist to protect unsuspecting legal consumers from harm.
+Laws prohibiting the unauthorized practice of law (UPL) theoretically exist to protect unsuspecting legal consumers from harm.
 Consumers should be wary of accepting poor legal advice from anyone.
 When visiting a lawyer's office a prospective client only needs to read the credentials on the wall to feel secure.
 Prior to a first consultation, a consumer can easily look up a lawyer online to find out whether that lawyer has a disciplinary history.

-On June 3, 2011 “The Santa Rosa Press Gazette” reported that 25 Florida attorneys were disciplined by the Florida Bar.
-Most of those attorneys were found guilty of multiple grievances.
-The disciplinary measures ranged from temporary suspension of 30 days to permanent disbarment.
+On January 30, 2015 the Florida Bar reported that 22 Florida attorneys were disciplined by the Florida Bar.
+Most of those attorneys were found guilty of multiple infractions.
+The disciplinary measures ranged from temporary suspension to permanent disbarment.

 According to the Florida Bar, laws prohibiting UPL exist to protect legal consumers from the harm of accepting legal advice from someone who is not a lawyer.
 More specifically, in Florida, the harm of accepting legal advice from anyone who is not a member of the Florida Bar.
 The Florida Bar is vigilant in pursuing investigations of nonlawyers who may be guilty of committing UPL, no evidence of harm required.
 In fact, there doesn't even need to be a consumer complaint for the Florida Bar to initiate a UPL investigation of a nonlawyer.

 My question: If the laws prohibiting UPL exist to protect consumers from harm, and there is no evidence of consumer harm – why try to protect a consumer when the consumer is not in harm's way?
-That sounds a bit paternalistic to me.
+That sounds paternalistic to me.
 The Florida Bar seems to claim that even if there is no consumer complaint, no apparent harm to anyone, there still may be potential harm.

 The alleged potential harm that an unknown consumer may suffer from the imaginary legal advice given by a hypothetical nonlawyer.